La-Lojban/lojban.pw/data/pages/books/learn-lojban.md

 I might not have any bananas or apples at hand.
 I'm simply talking about bananas and apples as I understand, remember, or define them.

-To make a noun describing the set of objects or events (from which we derive such a typical element), we use the word **le'i**:
+To make an argument term describing the set of objects or events (from which we derive such a typical element), we use the word **le'i**:

 > **le danlu pendo pe mi cu mupli le ka ca da co'a morsi kei le'i mabru**
 > _My pet is an example that at one point mammals die._